How to Make Keto Pickled Vegetables (It’s Quick & Easy!)

 4

 Allow jars to cool for about 1 hour.
-Once they're cool enough to handle, place lids on each jar and store in the refrigerator.
+Once they're cool enough to handle, place lids on each jar and store them in the refrigerator.

 5